 2. The Cage

-- Habitat that provides everything you need for safely housing a small animal.
-Finish-Epoxy
+- Habitat that provides everything you need for safely housing a small animal such as a rabbit, guinea pig, hamster, ferret, or chinchilla

-- The hybrid cage, consisting of an upper wire frame and a plastic bottom base, provides a safe, well ventilated and comfortable place for small pets
+- Small animal cage is designed with an upper wire frame and a plastic bottom base, which provides a safe, well ventilated, and comfortable place for small pets

 It is evident that any guinea pig needs its own cage, his own home.
 It is recommended that the cage should be just that tall so the guinea pig would not escape.
 They are small pets but quite big as rodents, so they will need a cage as big as possible.